-This is a post I wrote around National Pregnancy and Infant Loss Awareness Day last year, but this topic will always be relevant no matter what month and day it is.
+This is a post I wrote around National Pregnancy and Infant Loss Awareness Day a few years ago, but this topic will always be relevant no matter what month and day it is.
 Although I had a child by that point, this includes my thoughts and feelings from before I was pregnant as well.
 It is important to continue the dialogue and to continuously self-reflect on how we talk to each other.
 This is a reminder for myself, first and foremost:

-October 15th was National Pregnancy and Infant Loss Awareness Day, and it has reminded me of how to conduct myself around other people.
+Every year on October 15th, National Pregnancy and Infant Loss Awareness Day rolls around.
+It has reminded me of how to conduct myself around other people.
 I say “people,” not just women, because men are also greatly affected when their child passes, whether it happens before birth, during, or after.

 “Are you pregnant?”